 - “Claim a compensation of up to € 600 per passenger”: Such a statement misleads the passenger since, in practice, passengers will never receive the full €600 due to a deduction of the claims agency’s fees.
 For this reason, an advertisement stating “Claim up to €600” is deceptive.
 Information announcing “up to €600” is similarly misleading because the €600 compensation only applies for flights over 3500 km

 - Hidden charges are commonly reported (for example administrative fees or bank transfer fees)

-- The compensation process is not clearly explained to consumers, rather more generic expressions in English such as “fast cash”, “fast deal”, “no win, no fee”, “no cure, no fee” are used
+- The compensation process is not clearly explained to consumers, rather more generic expressions in English such as “fast cash”, “fast deal”, “no win, no fee”, and “no cure, no fee” are used

-- Moreover, at no time do claims agencies inform passengers, either in their communications or even in their Terms and Conditions, the risk for the passenger of being sentenced by the courts if the legal action brought by the claims agencies is deemed groundless or inadmissible
+- Moreover, at no time do claims agencies inform passengers, either in their communications or even in their Terms and Conditions, of the risk for the passenger of being sentenced by the courts if the legal action brought by the claims agencies is deemed groundless or inadmissible

 - In certain jurisdictions (Italy, France), if moral damages or costs are awarded to consumers, it is not clear who will get the money at the end and how the financial compensation will be shared

-- Misleading statements from CMCs such as “the cheapest on the market”, “the cheapest solicitors” are frequently observed.
+- Misleading statements from CMCs such as “the cheapest on the market”, and “the cheapest solicitors” are frequently observed.

 - Agencies provide passengers with false information about the compensation amount received by the airlines to reduce the amount eventually given to the passenger.